magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 -  Submit a support ticket requesting the following Fastly service configuration changes required to handle the redirects:

    -  Add the WordPress host to the Fastly backend configuration.
-Include the domain name for the project.
+Include the domain name for the WordPress host.

    -  Attach the following request condition to the Wordpress backend.